carpentries-incubator/python-text-analysis/_episodes/06-wordEmbed_intro.md

 > > ## Solution
 > >
 > > Based on these three lists, it looks like Word2Vec is biased towards representing the predominant meaning or sense of a word.
 In fact, the Word2Vec does not explicitly differentiate between multiple meanings of a word during training.
 Instead, it treats each occurrence of a word in the training corpus as a distinct symbol, regardless of its meaning.
 As a result, resulting embeddings may be biased towards the most frequent meaning or sense of a word.
 This is because the more frequent a word sense appears in the training data, the more opportunities the algorithm has to learn its representation.
+> >
+> > Note that while this can be a limitation of Word2Vec, there are some techniques that can be applied to incorporate word sense disambiguation.
+One common approach is to train multiple embeddings for a word, where each embedding corresponds to a specific word sense.
+This can be done by pre-processing the training corpus to annotate word senses, and then training Word2Vec embeddings separately for each sense.
+This approach allows Word2Vec to capture different word senses as separate vectors, effectively representing the polysemy of the word.
 > {:.solution}
 {:.challenge}